 Adrienne Macki

-Assistant Professor, Theatre History, Literature, and Criticism
+Assistant Professor, Theatre History, Literature, and Criticism, Head of Theatre Studies

 Dr. Adrienne Macki, Assistant Professor Theatre History/Criticism/Literature and Faculty Affiliate in the Institute for African American Studies, specializes in black drama & performance, early 20th century American drama, and gender and performance.
 Other interests include 19th century American drama, theatre for young audiences, theatre education, dramaturgy, and the plays of G.B.
 Shaw, dramaturgy.